-Whilst this policy does not cover trainees going on maternity leave, such trainees are asked to complete the Time Out of Programme form so that a record of their leave can be held at Foundation School level.
-Trainees must follow their employer’s guidelines in respect of maternity leave.
+Whilst this policy does not cover trainees going on Parental leave, such trainees are asked to complete the Time Out of Programme form so that a record of their leave can be held at Foundation School level.
+Trainees must follow their employer’s guidelines in respect of Parental leave.

 Time out of a two-year Foundation Programme will usually only be agreed for a one-year period and not for parts thereof.

 Time out during F1 or F2 placements will only be considered in exceptional (usually unplanned) circumstances that cannot be managed under existing employer policies.
 Such exceptional circumstances may, for example, include health reasons.